Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

     - There must be enough synapses activated simultaneously to cause spatial summation of EPSPs.
 - *Cooperativity*: when multiple neurons must cooperate to produce enough depolarization.
 - LTP seems to require a frequency threshold and a neuron count threshold.
-- *LTP and Hebb’s rule are linked*: inputs that fire together wire together.
+- LTP and Hebb’s rule are linked: inputs that fire together wire together.
-- *The molecular basis of LTP in shown in Figure 23.28 but in words*: LTP depends on the rise in postsynaptic calcium ions ($$Ca^{2+}$$) that are released by the NMDA receptor when the depolarization is sufficient.
+- LTP depends on the rise in postsynaptic calcium ions that are released by the NMDA receptor when depolarization is sufficient.
 - *Spike timing-dependent plasticity (STDP)*: when the pre-synaptic neuron fires at or before the post-synaptic neuron fires, then the synapse is strengthened.
 If it fires after, then the synapse is weakened.
 - STDP can be thought of as strengthening the synapse only when the pre-synaptic neuron is the "cause" of the post-synaptic neuron firing.
 - STDP also "filters" its inputs to be correlated in time and does a "temporal pruning".
 The inputs that provide the earliest indication of correlation eventually become the final input to the neuron.